Preview: Vacuum-sealing Mason jars doesn’t always work. Find out some possible reasons and learn some tricks to try.

 It was a classic case of seeing things differently after you experience something yourself.

-Over the last 3 years of blogging about salad in a jar (a method of preserving chopped lettuce in a vacuum-packed glass jar), I’ve had the occasional reader ask me why they couldn’t get their jars to seal.
+Over the last 3 years of blogging about salad in a jar (a method of preserving chopped lettuce in a vacuum-sealed glass jar), I’ve had the occasional reader ask me why they couldn’t get their jars to seal.

 I would gently repeat the original instructions and most would write back saying something was upside down, backward, inside-out, topsy-turvy, or whatever.
 And they finally got it to work.